Nursing

 Qualitative Studies

 The method that Budd et al. proposed was to use traditional and non-traditional collective bargaining.
-This method allows the application to a different problem that the nurses are facing, to get the desired outcome.
+This method allows the application to a different problem that the nurses are facing to get the desired outcome.
 The problem identified in this study was the insecure environment for the patients due to the lack of an optimal work environment for the nurses.
-This strategy has helped the nurses in past to secure better wages so using it for such a problem will allow them to yield the results they seek (Budd et al., 2004).
-Nevidjon and Erickson studied the recent work trends to understand the reasons behind the lack of nurse staffing.
+This strategy has helped nurses in the past to secure better wages, so using it for such a problem will allow them to yield the results they seek (Budd et al., 2004).
+Nevidjon and Erickson studied recent work trends to understand the reasons for the lack of nurse staffing.
 They determined that it is due to trends like seeking more personal time, wanting to create work and life balance, wanting less stressful jobs, etc. Through the study of recent trends, they were able to outline many underlying problems (Nevidjon & Erickson, 2001).

 Quantitative Studies